 •With a private tour, guests can decide with the Blue Badge driver what they would like to see and invite him to make suggestions too.
 A number of our guests have found this option really great as it saves them from driving and getting lost, thereby wasting time and getting stressed from having to follow a map and not simply sitting back to take in the incredible scenery.

-•(email hidden) also means that our guests get to explore areas that they might not have known about, perhaps to find that hidden lake or not widely known cafe.
+•Using a local guide also means that our guests get to explore areas that they might not have known about, perhaps to find that hidden lake or not widely known cafe.

 •Sightseeing tours are also offered by local tour agencies.
 These follow a fixed itinerary and provide pick up and drop off at our guest house.
 Like the private tour, we can book these for our guests.
 These tours are fantastic for an overview of what the Lake District has to offer and we have many guests who have enjoyed days out with these tour operators.